-Make checks payable to Friends of Music at St. Stephen’s and mail to: Friends of Music, St. Stephen’s Church, 119 Main Street, Millburn, NJ 07041.
+Please make checks payable to St. Stephen’s Church – Friends of Music and mail to: Friends of Music, c/o St. Stephen’s Church, 119 Main Street, Millburn, NJ 07041.
 Please print your name as it should appear in the program, and include your postal address as a backup.

 Thank you for your support!

 Designed and built for the interior of St. Stephen’s Church by the celebrated German organ builder Rudolf von Beckerath, the 1970 tracker organ takes its primary inspiration from the golden age of 17th and 18th century North German organ building during the time of Johann Sebastian Bach.